Dan Rather Says It Is A Problem That Donald Trump ‘Entertains This Insanity’ After Buffalo Protester Tweet

 Dan Rather slammed President Donald Trump on Twitter today after the president tweeted what many are calling a conspiracy theory about the 75-year-old man who was injured in Buffalo, New York, amid the protests of George Floyd’s death.

-Earlier today, President Trump tweeted that the man, Martin Gugino, who police pushed, causing him to fall, hit his head, and bleed might be an “ANTIFA provocateur.”
+Earlier today, President Trump tweeted that the man, Martin Gugino, who police pushed, causing him to fall, hit his head, and bleed, might be an “ANTIFA provocateur.”

 “Buffalo protester shoved by Police could be an ANTIFA provocateur.
 75 year old Martin Gugino was pushed away after appearing to scan police communications in order to black out the equipment.
 One America News Network, I watched, he fell harder than was pushed.
 Was aiming scanner.
 Could be a set up?” tweeted the president.